caliconiko/caliconiko/README.md

 [Graphical esolang I made that I am really proud of](https://github.com/caliconiko/shapes)

-~~Currently working on making an AsciiDots IDE~~ Nope!
-Currently playing with Astroneer trains.
-It's really fun!
-You should try it!
+~~Currently working on making an Shapes 1.0~~ Nope!
+Currently umm idek anymore actually

 # Everyone has these in their bios